basecamp/accessibility/how-to-perform-an-accessibility-audit-web.md

 ## 3. Make sure heading levels are semantic

-*Who is this for?* People using a screen reader
+*Who is this for?* People using a screen reader, those with cognitive disabilities.

 For someone using a screen reader, heading levels are important for getting an overview of the structure of a page.
 Therefore, heading levels should first and foremost be used for semantics, and only secondarily for styling.

+> Making texts larger helps guide the eye around the page.
+Using headings and making them visually apparent is especially helpful for users with cognitive disabilities.

+> If the underlying code for a pages headings is correct, screen reader users can also benefit from headings.
+Screen reader users can navigate a page according to its headings, listen to a list of all headings, and skip to a desired heading to begin reading at that point.
+Screen reader users can use headings to skip the repeated blocks of content like headers, menus, and sidebars, for example.

+> In 2017, WebAIM asked [how screen reader users preferred to find information on lengthy web pages](https://webaim.org/projects/screenreadersurvey7/#finding).
+Almost 70% of respondents said they preferred to use headings on a page.
+Clearly, organizing pages using headings is one of the best accessibility strategies available.

-While the extensions in Section 1 will include heading level violations, the [headingsMap](https://chrome.google.com/webstore/detail/headingsmap/flbjommegcjonpdmenkdiocclhjacmbi?hl=en) Chrome extension is an easy way to review heading levels in one spot.
+While the extensions in [Section 1](https://github.com/basecamp/accessibility/blob/master/how-to-perform-an-accessibility-audit-web.md#1-scan-for-violations-using-a-browser-extension) will include heading level violations, the [headingsMap](https://chrome.google.com/webstore/detail/headingsmap/flbjommegcjonpdmenkdiocclhjacmbi?hl=en) Chrome extension is an easy way to review heading levels in one spot.
 Here's what a sample report looks like:
 ![sample headingsmap report](images/headingsmap-report.png)

 Further reading about the importance of headings for people using assistive technology: